spectre-app/www/content/blog/2021-02-04-whats-a-password.md

 Spectre's passwords are extremely high entropy, making them maximally hardened against random guesses.

-I want passwords that my relatives can inherit should anything happen to me : Pass your master password on in your last will and testament.
+I want passwords that my relatives can inherit should anything happen to me : Pass your personal secret on in your last will and testament.

 I want passwords known exclusively by myself and the site I use them for : Exactly.